versoindustries/verso-backend/README.md

 - **Forms**: WTForms for handling user input and validation.
 - **Email Support**: Configured with Flask-Mail for sending emails (e.g., password resets).
 - **Admin Interface**: Basic admin dashboard for managing users and appointments.
+- **User Dashboard**: User dashboard that replaces the homepage once logged in.
+Once someone has registered, the homepage (index.html) serves no purpose to the end user.
+As long as the user is logged in, the
 - **Heroku Ready**: Pre-configured for deployment on Heroku.
 - **Modular Design**: Easily extendable with additional routes, models, and features.
 - **AppointQix**: A Verso Industries native appointments integrated directly in.